Mwarssame/Mohamed-Warssame/README.md

 I'm a **Network | Cloud & CyberSecyrity Technologist** with a passion for building resilient, secure systems and teaching what I learn.

 - 🛠️ Skills & Mindset:
 Cybersecurity Fundamentals, Monitoring & Tooling (e.g., SolarWinds).
+Defensive Security & Cloud-First Security Architectures.
+Access and Identity Management (IAM) – including  (RBAC), and  its integration with cloud identity providers.
-Defensive Security & Cloud-First Security Architectures Zero Trust Architecture, SASE, and Network Access Control.Next-Generation Firewalls (NGFWs) – Application-aware, identity-based access control
+Zero Trust Architecture, SASE, and Network Access Control.
-Routing & Switching, including BGP and MPLS.Infrastructure as Code (IaC) with Terraform, and CI/CD pipelines automation TLS (Transport Layer Security) for secure communications.802.1X Network Access Control for port-based authentication I strive to learn what I do not know, and practice what I know — continuously evolving as a security technologist and network professional.
+Next-Generation Firewalls (NGFWs) and  Application-aware identity-based access control Routing & Switching, including OSPF, BGP and MPLS.
+Infrastructure as Code (IaC) with Terraform, and CI/CD pipelines automation.
+TLS (Transport Layer Security) for secure communications.802.1X Network Access Control for port-based authentication.

+I strive to learn what I do not know, and practice what I know — continuously evolving as a security technologist and network professional.
 - 📚 Lifelong learner & mentor — active in tech communities since 2006
 - 🧰 Vendors and tools I work with: Cisco,F5, Juniper,  Palo Alto, Wireshark, AWS, Azure  Linux , Terraform and  Ansible
 - 🌱 Currently learning: Kubernetes security & threat hunting on sensitive applications

 - ✍️ I write articles on network defence and automation.
 - Active since 2006 — never stepped away from the field
 - Recognised as both a learner and teacher